pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-77/index.md

   - [New Pulumi Service console](#new-pulumi-service-console)
   - [Stack Favorites](#stack-favorites)
   - [Pulumi Service Provider improvements](#pulumi-service-provider-improvements)

-## Cloud Providers and Packages

-### New resources in our providers

-We shipped new versions of the AWS Native provider, Google Native provider and the Azure Native provider that added support for X new resources in the last month.
-A of those resources were Azure Native, B AWS Native and C were added to Google Native.

 ## Pulumi CLI and core technologies

 ### Pulumi YAML improvements